41B8E9AB3287C1543A1537528B3DB506

 Instructions:

-1. In a saucepan, combine the brewed coffee, sugar, and cocoa powder.
+1. Combine the brewed coffee, sugar, and cocoa powder in a saucepan.

 4. Remove from heat and let it cool.